HridayKh/secrets/secrets/design/DESIGN.md

 * They support creating, editing, and deleting projects, environments, secrets, and API keys.

 ## Authentication
-> Note: Refer to the [Auth App Github](https://github.com/HridayKh/auth) for more info about my auth system.
+> Note: Refer to the [Auth App GitHub](https://github.com/HridayKh/auth) for more info about my auth system.

 * Frontend has an auth cookie from your custom auth app, if not, redirect to auth app for login.
 * Each admin endpoint checks for this auth cookie.
 * Admin endpoints performs a server-to-server request to auth app to get the `metadata`/`permissons` of the acc in the cookie.
-* check if the `metadata`/`permissons` contain say that they an admin/main acc or are verified to use this secrets manager
+* check if the `metadata`/`permissons` says that they are an admin/main acc or are verified to use this secrets manager

-> Note: The `metadata`/`permissons` of a account in the auth app are just custom json to store extra values about an account and managed manually or by other apps such as this (secrets manager) one.
+> Note: The `metadata`/`permissons` of an account in the auth app are just custom json to store extra values about an account and managed manually or by other apps such as this (secrets manager) one.

 ## 1. Projects